-GOVT 139G.
+139G.
 Intelligence and Espionage.
-Involves students in the study of the field of intelligence, as it relates to national security, foreign policy, law and ethics.
-Comparative analysis of the practice and experience of the U.S., the former Soviet Union and other nations will be emphasized.
+The course will involve students in the study of the field of intelligence, as it relates to national security, foreign policy, law and ethics.
+Comparative analysis of the practice and experience of the U.S., the Soviet Union and other nations will be emphasized.
+Research will be encouraged into the intelligence process itself-analysis and estimates, from both private and governmental sources.
+Case studies of specific operations and covert actions are to be made where the materials available promise to be sufficient for valid reviews.
 3 units.

-GOVT 140.
-The Study of Comparative Government and
+140. The Study of Comparative Government and Politics.

-Politics.
 A survey of the field of comparative government and politics including a review of historic uses of comparison in political science research but with emphasis on the methods of study and analytical means of research currently employed.
-The subject matter of study: national political systems of all types and the component parts of political systems will be an integral feature.
-Prerequisite: GOVT 001 or equivalent.
+The subject matter of study: national political systems of all types and the component parts of political systems will be an integral feature of the course.
+Prerequisite: GOVT 1 or equivalent.
 3 units.

-GOVT 141.
-Politics of the African Diaspora.
+- 141. Politics of the African Diaspora.
 Examines the social, political, cultural, and economic factors which have been important to the African diaspora.
 Examines how African people have responded to those factors, both in terms of formal, political thought, and in terms of political movements and political institutions.
 Examines thought and practice, comparability to Africa, U.S., Caribbean, Central and South America.
-Cross-listed as ETHN 141; only one may be counted for credit.
-3 units.
+Cross-listed with ETHN 141 and only one of these course may be counted for credit.
+3 units. - 142.

-GOVT 142.
 Government and Politics in Africa.
 Deals with the politics and governments of Africa.
 The most important themes concern precolonial African systems, colonialism, nationalism and nation-building.
 Previous exposure to African Studies is desired but not required.
-3 units.

-GOVT 143.
-Global Politics.
-Politics at the global level, stressing the full range of issues and problems relating to conflict and cooperation among nations, and relationship between governments and their foreign politics, and on other similarities and differences among nations' governmental institutions, structure and processes.
-(Students may not count both GOVT 035 and GOVT 143 in the major).
-3 units.

-GOVT 144.
+3 units. - 143.
+Canadian Politics and Problems.
+Canadian political system and processes.
+Special attention to national identity and integration problems, French-Canadian separatist phenomenon and United States economic and political roles and effects in Canadian politics.
+3 units. - 144.
 Government and Politics in Europe.
 A study of national and regional politics, governmental institutions and public problems in Europe since 1945.
 In different semesters there may be investigation of several, but varying, national systems, of cross-national political behavior, or of regional integration processes.
-May be taken more than once if there are different topics and with instructor permission.
-Prerequisite: GOVT 001 or equivalent.
-3 units.
+May be taken more than once if there are different topics and with permission of instructor.
+Prerequisite: GOVT 1 or equivalent.
+3 units. - 145.

-GOVT 145.
 China: Politics of Rule and Change.
-Examines the nature of the political, economic and social developments in China since 1949.
+This course examines the nature of the political, economic and social developments in China since 1949.
 What have been the major changes in policies?
 What problems did these changes present?
 How do the changes reflect the tension between socialist ideals and the need to modernize in a third world country?
 Changes since the death of Mao will be examined in the context of earlier ideas and strategies.
-Prerequisite: GOVT 001 or equivalent.
-3 units.
+Prerequisite: GOVT 1 or equivalent.
+3 units. - 146.

-GOVT 146.
 Government in the Former U.S.S.R.
 The structure and processes of policy making in the government and politics of the former Soviet Union; particular attention to the impact of the development and decline of Marxist ideology and the emergence of the nationalities question.
-Prerequisite: GOVT 001 or equivalent.
+Prerequisite: GOVT 1 or equivalent.
 3 units.